StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

 ## Prerequisites

+-  The installation process has been tested on CentOS 7 only.
+The installation script is untested on other flavors of Linux but may work with slight modifications.

 -  A _fully qualified domain name (FQDN)_ for a hostname with either DNS or local hostfile entry in _/etc/hosts_ that can resolve the hostname.
 It is very important to have a hostname that is at least TLD+1 (i.e. [acme.com](http://acme.com), [example.org](http://example.org), etc) otherwise FIDO functionality may not work.

--  The installation process has been tested on CentOS 7 only.
-The installation script is untested on CentOS 5, CentOS 6, and other flavors of Linux but may work with slight modifications.

 -  It is recommended to have at least 10GB of available disk space and 4GB of memory.